Henry Alexander Saturnin Hartley

-Henry Alexander Saturnin Hartley (December 18, 1861–October 14, 1934) was a missionary preacher, teacher, and doctor in Canada, the United States, and South America.
+Henry Alexander Saturnin Hartley (December 18, 1861 – October 14, 1934) was a missionary preacher, teacher, lawyer, and doctor in Canada, the United States, and South America.

 Biography

-Henry Alexander Saturnin Hartley was born on December 18, 1861 in Port of Spain, Trinidad (then known as the British West Indies).
+Henry Alexander Saturnin Hartley was born on December 18, 1861, in Port of Spain, Trinidad.

 He studied at the University of Paris and worked in Trinidad including overseeing a leper colony before being dismissed for negligence.
 Hartley went on to various church appointments and postings.
 He studied in Canada and the United States.
 He served as a pastor at churches in Burroughs, Georgia.

+He married Naomi Locke in London on June 25, 1883.
+She died in Paris in 1884 after giving birth to twins, who also died shortly afterward.

 Hartley wrote a memoir in 1890.

+On June 16, 1891, he received an honorary Doctor of Divinity degree from Wilberforce University.
+On May 23, 1893, he earned an LL.B from Central Tennessee College.

+Hartley died in 1934.
+In his will, he left $1,000 to Wilberforce University to endow a silver medal to be awarded yearly to the best student in Greek.